Chiforlife/Regression_in_Machine_Learning_Project/README.md

-# Regression_in_Machine_Learning_Project: This is a project that deals with the prediction of energy Appliances dataset
+ This  project deals with the prediction of energy Appliances in the home